19 May Can I Correct My Deposition? Complete Guide

 Can I correct my deposition?
 Yes!
 In most cases, you will be able to make corrections to the deposition transcript within the 30 days following its completion.
 If you realize your error during the actual deposition, you may be able to correct your mistake before the deposition is even complete.
 There are benefits to having this ability.
 However, there are also reasons why deposition corrections are not advised.

-As with any situation, your personal injury attorney will be able to provide you with greater insight into how this benefits your unique situation.
+As with any situation, your attorney will be able to provide you with greater insight into how this benefits your unique situation.
 Keep reading to learn more about how to correct your deposition as well as the various advantages and disadvantages of doing so.

 Correcting Your Deposition